okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 1. [Create an OIDC app integration](): Set up OAuth for your app.
 2. [Grant the required scopes](): Grant the scopes you need to call the Custom Authenticator API.
-3. [Set up notification services](): Use the Admin Console or Push Provider API to set up <StackSnippet snippet="notifservice" /> with your Okta org.
+3. [Set up notification services](): Use the Admin Console or Push Provider API to set up <StackSnippet snippet="notifservicelong" /> with your Okta org.
 4. [Add a custom authenticator](): Use the Admin Console or Authenticators Administration API to create and brand a custom authenticator.
 5. [Set up a global session policy and authentication policy](): Control who can access Okta and how.